Teaching of Reading and Phonics

 In KS2, children choose 1 book per week from the Quality Text Scheme.
 The children remain a free reader but the Quality Text Scheme is designed to supplement their reading choices so that they have access to a variety of genres.

-After the reading scheme, children become free readers.
+After RWI, children become free readers.
 They may choose to read books from home, from the local library or a book they have chosen from their class library.
 Children must continue to record their reading at home in their reading records, which will be checked by their teacher or teaching assistant on a weekly basis.
 Their books choices will be monitored and guided to ensure their choices are appropriate to their stage in development and varied.

 Reading for Pleasure

 One of the key aims of English within the Spring Partnership Trust is to foster a culture of reading for pleasure and to ensure every child finds enjoyment in reading.
 In order to do this, children have time every day to read a book of their choice independently.
 Children are also read aloud to every day by their teacher or another adult, either from the class Power of Reading text or from a different class book.
 Class book corners create a stimulating environment to promote and engage children in reading.
-Weekly reading assemblies give children further opportunities to listen to a variety of texts.
+Regular reading assemblies give children further opportunities to listen to a variety of texts.